cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

     :math:`P_{SOL}B_0/R`, a metric used to estimate how challenging heat exhaust will be.

   atomic_data
-    Dictionary mapping :class:`~cfspopcon.named_options.Impurity` to datasets giving coronal and non-coronal :math:`L_z` radiated power factors and :math:`\langle Z \rangle` mean charge state curves from `radas <https://github.com/cfs-energy/radas>`_.
+    Dictionary mapping :class:`~cfspopcon.named_options.AtomicSpecies` to datasets giving coronal and non-coronal :math:`L_z` radiated power factors and :math:`\langle Z \rangle` mean charge state curves from `radas <https://github.com/cfs-energy/radas>`_.

   impurities
     A :class:`xarray.DataArray` giving the concentration of non-fuel species relative to the electron density.
-    This array must have a dimension `dim_species` with :class:`~cfspopcon.named_options.Impurity` coordinates.
+    This array must have a dimension `dim_species` with :class:`~cfspopcon.named_options.AtomicSpecies` coordinates.
     There are several functions in the :mod:`cfspopcon.helpers` module to help you make and extend the `impurities` array.

   impurity_species
-    An :class:`~cfspopcon.named_options.Impurity` indicating which non-fuel atomic species we are performing a calculation for.
+    An :class:`~cfspopcon.named_options.AtomicSpecies` indicating which non-fuel atomic species we are performing a calculation for.

   impurity_concentration
     Concentration of a non-fuel atomic species relative to the electron density :math:`c_Z = n_Z / n_e`.